467: No Such Thing As Free Laundry

 question.

 So my girlfriend is allergic to almost every animal you'd find in a petting zoo.
+If she inhales air that is around a horse, she can be hospitalized.

 Now, she loves giraffes.

+Does anyone think she'd be allergic to them too?
 I was thinking of surprising her on her birthday with a trip to the local zoo to pet a giraffe.

-And the reply, the top-rated reply, because that's how it works on Yahoo Answers, the most votes for reply, If she's allergic to almost every animal, I guarantee you the zoo will contain more than just her ass.
+And the reply, the top-rated reply, because that's how it works on Yahoo Answers, the most votes for reply, if she's allergic to almost every animal, I guarantee you the zoo will contain more than just her ass.

 Why don't you do something less stupid?